Ronald Colman: Theatre

-Colman had sufficiently recovered from his wartime injuries to appear at the London Coliseum on 19 June 1916 as Rahmat Sheikh in The Maharani of Arakan, with Lena Ashwell, at the Playhouse in December that year as Stephen Weatherbee in the Charles Goddard/Paul Dickey play The Misleading Lady, and at the Court Theatre in March 1917 as Webber in Partnership.
+Colman had sufficiently recovered from his wartime injury to appear at the London Coliseum on 19 June 1916 as Rahmat Sheikh in The Maharani of Arakan, with Lena Ashwell, at the Playhouse in September that year as Stephen Weatherbee in the Charles Goddard/Paul Dickey play The Misleading Lady, and at the Court Theatre in March 1917 as Webber in Partnership.
 At the same theatre, the following year he appeared in Eugène Brieux's Damaged Goods.
-At the Ambassadors Theatre in February 1918, he played George Lubin in The Little Brother.
+At the Ambassadors Theatre in February 1918, Colman played George Lubin in The Little Brother.
 In 1918, he toured the UK as David Goldsmith in The Bubble and as Wilfred Carpenter in The Live Wire.

 By 1914, the Colmans had moved to a furnished flat at 46 Lancaster Gate, Kensington.
-Colman now took rooms at 22 Adam Street, Portman Square, and after the tour with The Live Wire he moved to Victoria Street with Thelma Raye.
+Colman now took rooms at 22 Adam Street, Portman Square, which he kept until after his marriage to Thelma Raye on the 18th of September 1920.
+They also had a flat in Victoria Street.